 - The Song Has to Have Bassoon and a Reggae Beat!

-- Remakes, Sound-Alikes, and Copyrights
+- Covers, Sound-Alikes, and Copyrights

-Lesson 3: Writing a Visual Media Friendly Song
+Lesson 3: Writing a Visual-Media-Friendly Song

-- Is the Melody Distracting?
+- Melody Elements

 - Harmonic Colors